 Most people who go through traumatic events may have temporary difficulty adjusting and coping, but with time and good self-care, they usually get better.
-If the symptoms get worse, last for months or even years, and interfere with your day-to-day functioning, you may have PTSD.
+If the symptoms get worse, last for months or even years, and interfere with your day-to-day functioning, you may have PTS.

-Post-traumatic stress disorder symptoms may start within one month of a traumatic event, but sometimes symptoms may not appear until years after the event.
+Post-traumatic stress symptoms may start within one month of a traumatic event, but sometimes symptoms may not appear until years after the event.
 These symptoms cause significant problems in social or work situations and in relationships.
 They can also interfere with your ability to go about your normal daily tasks.

-PTSD symptoms are generally grouped into four types: intrusive memories, avoidance, negative changes in thinking and mood, and changes in physical and emotional reactions.
+PTS symptoms are generally grouped into four types: intrusive memories, avoidance, negative changes in thinking and mood, and changes in physical and emotional reactions.
 Symptoms can vary over time or vary from person to person.

 Symptoms of intrusive memories may include: